carolina-ar-vr/cue/.github/PULL_REQUEST_TEMPLATE.md

 Before you create this PR, confirm that it meets all requirements listed below by checking the relevant checkboxes (`[x]`).
 This will ensure a smooth and quick review process.

+- [ ] I certify the intellectual property in this PR is either licensed under a compatible open-source license and is properly attributed, or I hold the copyright and am transferring those rights to Carolina AR/VR to be licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+	- Note: this means no copy/pasting from StackOverflow, using content from the Unity Asset Store, etc.
 - [ ] I updated/added relevant tests, and all tests are passing.
 - [ ] I updated/added relevant documentation.
 - [ ] I am willing to follow-up on review comments in a timely manner.